 One of the primary goals of school communications is to further build the school’s reputation in the local community.
 Schools with better local reputations have higher admission numbers and an easier time recruiting quality staff.

-While some events, such as positive Ofsted inspections, will naturally improve your school’s reputation, there are many more opportunities to do so that can only be grasped through communications work.
+While some events, such as positive Ofsted inspections, will naturally improve your school’s reputation, there are many more opportunities to do so that you should be taking advantage of.
+Furthermore, even if you’re happy with your Ofsted report, you shouldn’t expect admissions to follow automatically.

-Teachers do everything they can to help their pupils achieve to their maximum potential.
-The extra effort that teachers put in often translates to good news stories of interest to the school community.
+Teachers do everything they can to help their pupils reach their potential.
+The extra effort that teachers put in can often translate to good news stories of interest to the school community.
 By building up a base of good news stories, you not only improve the perception of your school, but also create a cushion that softens the blow of bad news.
-Consequently, by neglecting school communications, your school is left unprotected.
+Consequently, by neglecting school communications, your school is left unprotected when bad news occurs.

-Poor relationships with the press can be devastating to the public opinion of your school.
-However, with a little cooperation, local papers can be turned into a tool of significant benefit.
+Having a poor relationship with a local journalist can be devastating for the public opinion of your school.
+However, with a little cooperation, local papers can be turned into a tool that benefits, rather than harms, your school.

-Journalists need content.
-This means that they are open to receiving stories from local schools.
-By providing journalists with a supply of high-quality press releases, you can both ensure that there is plenty of positive local coverage of your school, and also make them more inclined to present your school more positively when it comes to more ambiguous, or negative, news.
+Journalists need content and they are open to receiving stories from local schools.
+By providing journalists with a steady supply of high-quality press releases, you can ensure that there is plenty of positive local coverage of your school, and also make them more inclined to present your school more favourably when it comes to more ambiguous, or negative, news.

-Inversely, if your school only interacts with the press in response to negative stories or crises, its presence in local news outlets will be correspondingly negative.
+Inversely, if your school only interacts with the press in response to negative stories or crises, its presence in local news outlets will be correspondingly negative, drawing public attention to the bad, not the good.

-Handled well, parents and carers can be a great asset.
+Handled well, parents and carers are a great asset.
 Handled poorly, they can create serious headaches for your school.
-A key part of getting them on board is communication.
+A key part of getting them on board is good communication.

 While most won’t want to be bombarded with content, and some will never fully engage, most parents and carers will respond very positively to updates on what’s happening in their children’s school.
-Similarly, they’ll be easily annoyed if they feel they’re not listened to or aren’t given information they deem important.
+On the other hand, they can be easily annoyed if they feel they’re not listened to or aren’t given information they deem important.

 Therefore, by neglecting school communications, you significantly increase the risk of creating a hostile parent community; an outcome that can create direct problems for your staff, but which also has a significant negative impact on your school’s reputation.